natashaporterit/ticket-lifecycle/README.md

 <img width="639" height="222" alt="image" src="https://github.com/user-attachments/assets/e002c968-4dd4-4722-92a4-9a8fe93f9867" />
 </p>
 <p>
-Access the agent osTicket portal, log in, and click on the ticket that you created.
+Click on the ticket that you created.
 </p>
 <br />